6 Car Insurance Questions

 5. Will My Insurance Cover My Vehicle if it is Damaged in a Flood?

-The answer is simple—if you carry comprehensive coverage, you will be covered up to policy limits for amounts above your deductible.
+If you carry comprehensive coverage, you may be covered up to policy limits for amounts above your deductible.

 6. Will My Personal Auto Policy Cover My Business Auto?